zoran-cuckovic/beautiful-jekyll/_posts/2019-12-06-visual-impact-analysis.md

 ![Urkulu tower](https://upload.wikimedia.org/wikipedia/commons/thumb/3/35/Torre_de_Urkulu.jpg/800px-Torre_de_Urkulu.jpg)
 *Urkulu tower ([Wikipedia](https://fr.wikipedia.org/wiki/Fichier:Torre_de_Urkulu.jpg))*

-The problem is following: which height should the tower attain in order to be visually dominant?
+The problem is as follows: which height should the tower attain in order to be visually dominant?
 Or, if it was used for surveillance/signalling, which height would allow for good visual control of the surrounding area?

 Standard visibility analysis produces models for single, fixed observer/target height, so we shall make a series of viewsheds for a range of hypothetical heights, and combine them in a cumulative visibility model.